Feeling anxious, worthless or down? I can help.

 I work with people like you to reduce their anxiety and feel better about themselves by making positive change in their lives.

 Many of the messages I have received in my life seemed to add up to one thing – I will never amount to anything.
 I had to act a certain way to be loved, I had to be a certain type of person to fit in.
 Support the team, join the club, live my life how others wanted.
 This meant I spent quite a big part of my life feeling as if I was not good enough, then isolated as I couldn’t tell anyone.

 Once I worked out what was really going on for me, it led me into wanting to help people, just like you.

 I have worked with clients for over 400 client hours, which has included work with adults from various backgrounds with wide-ranging emotional and mental problems.
-I am a registered Member of the BACP.
+I am a Registered Member of the National Counselling Society.

 Level 2 Award in Introduction to Counselling Skills

 Level 2 Certificate in Counselling Skills

 Level 3 Certificate in Counselling Studies

 Level 4 Award in Interpersonal Mediation

 Level 4 Diploma in Therapeutic Counselling